Skip to main content

 Close Menu Open Menu

-Jersey Marine Spatial Plan entered by Fiona Fyfe Associates
+Winner - Jersey Marine Spatial Plan entered by Fiona Fyfe Associates and Government of Jersey

 Open sea and offshore reefs cover 95% of Jersey’s territory, and are fundamental to the Island’s identity, culture, economy and connectivity.
 Coast and sea are used for work and leisure, forming an ever-changing backdrop to islanders’ lives.
 Below the surface a hidden world of underwater habitats supports a wealth of marine life and rich archaeological legacy.